 The River Corps Program engages District residents, ages 18–24, through classroom education and field-based experiences to gain technical skills needed to install, inspect, and maintain Green Infrastructure, and learn critical skills to secure employment.

 River Corps participants work on watershed protection activities involving the maintenance and inspection of recently completed stream restoration and green infrastructure (GI) projects.
-These projects provide trainees entry-level skills in the growing green economy and education in GI.
+These projects provide trainees entry-level skills in the green economy and education in GI.
 This program is implemented by a grantee.